 In April 2017, Sarissa Capital Domestic Fund LP and certain of its affiliates (together, "Sarissa") filed a Verified Complaint Pursuant to Section 225 of the Delaware General Corporation Law and for Specific Performance in the Delaware Court of Chancery, captioned Sarissa Capital Domestic Fund LP, et al. v.
 Innoviva, Inc., C.A.
 No. 2017-0309-JRS (the "Specific Performance Litigation").
 Sarissa alleges that it had entered into a binding agreement to settle its proxy contest in exchange for the inclusion of each of George W. Bickerstaff, III and Odysseas Kostas, M.D. on our Board of Directors.
 Sarissa seeks specific performance of the alleged agreement.
-On April 30, 2017, we filed a motion to dismiss the Specific Performance Litigation, the Innoviva Board of Directors shall remain in place, and prohibits the Company from entering or agreeing to any transactions, the consummation of which would require the approval of or vote by Innoviva stockholders or amending, modifying, or repealing Innoviva's bylaws or charter in the absence of an affirmative vote of five of the thenseven member board of directors or without providing plaintiffs' counsel five business days' advance written notice.
+On April 30, 2017, we filed a motion to dismiss the Specific Performance Litigation.
+On May 17, 2017, the Court entered an Order Maintaining Status Quo, which ordered that, during the pendency of the Specific Performance Litigation, the Innoviva Board of Directors shall remain in place, and prohibits the Company from entering or agreeing to any transactions, the consummation of which would require the approval of or vote by Innoviva stockholders or amending, modifying, or repealing Innoviva's bylaws or charter in the absence of an affirmative vote of five of the thenseven member board of directors or without providing plaintiffs' counsel five business days' advance written notice.
 Trial in the Specific Performance Litigation is without merit and intend to defend it vigorously.
-Legal fees relating to this claim have been submitted to the Company's insurance carrier for reimbursement pursuant to the terms of its directors' and officers' insurance policy; however, as of August 8, 2017, the insurance carrier has not yet made a determination as to the extent to which these costs are covered, if at all, under the Company's policy.
+Legal fees relating to this claim have been submitted to the Company's insurance carrier for reimbursement pursuant to the terms of its directors' and officers' insurance policy; however, as of November 3, 2017, the insurance carrier has not yet made a determination as to the extent to which these costs are covered, if at all, under the Company's policy.
 We can provide no assurances that such coverage is or will be available and the Company may not be able to recover any portion of the cost of such litigation.